calendarium-romanum/calrom/README.md

 `$ rake spec` - run specs describing internal implementation details

+`$ rake` - run all groups of specs one after another

 ## Project roadmap

 * [ ] detailed listing of a day/month/year/range of dates